How to Connect Your Yamaha Disklavier to Wi-Fi and the Internet

 GL.iNet Travel Router (“Mango”)

-I’m recommending the model GL-MT300N “Mango” or similar.
-Presently, the GL.iNet “Mango” is about $30 on Amazon.
+I recommend the model GL-MT300N “Mango” or similar GL.iNet travel router.
+Currently, the GL.iNet “Mango” is about $30 on Amazon.
 This is a high-quality device from a reputable manufacturer, and it exceeds any of the other inexpensive bridges on Amazon in terms of build quality, setup, and reliability.
 It can also be powered entirely by USB, which simplifies setup.
 If you have only a 5 GHz network available, please see I Have Only a 5 GHz Network below.

-This is dramatically stronger than Velcro, and will let you stick your GL.iNet “Mango” right onto the control center.
+These 3M reclosable fasteners are dramatically stronger than Velcro.
+You can mount your GL.iNet “Mango” right onto the control center.
 It’s the fastest, simplest mounting technique!

 These are incredibly useful for mounting devices up underneath your grand piano.
 You can use these in place of the 3M Reclosable Fastener above.

 Yamaha Disklaviers bring professional concert performances right to your home.
-Connecting your piano to the internet unlocks features like streaming performances and automatic updates — but getting it online can be frustrating, especially with Yamaha’s awkward UD-WL01 adapter.
+Connecting your piano to the internet unlocks features like streaming performances and automatic updates—but getting it online can be frustrating, especially with Yamaha’s UD-WL01 adapter.
 If you want to use Yamaha Piano Radio with your Disklavier, but want a simple and reliable setup, read on!

 Wireless bridges, however, can provide a solid Ethernet connection to your Disklavier without the headaches of Powerline adapters or other fragile Wi-Fi setups.